jratzenboeck/jratzenboeck-blog/_posts/2018-02-08-git-tips-tricks.md

 	sd = stash drop
 ```

-Not matter, whether you use it as a starting point or not, I definitely recommend
+No matter, whether you use it as a starting point or not, I definitely recommend
 using aliases if you happen to use git on a daily basis.
 Feel free to extend the list and tailor it to your needs.
 If you have other cool ideas regarding git aliases, I would appreciate any comment you leave at the end of this post.